szaghi/PENF/README.md

 Copyrights
 ----------

 The IR\_Precision module is an open source project, it is distributed under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
 Anyone is interest to use, to develop or to contribute to IR\_Precision is welcome.
+Take a look at the [contributing guidelines](CONTRIBUTING.md) for starting to contribute to the project.

 Documentation
 ----------